ibharvey/speq/README.md

 #Builds a binary located at ..../speq/build/src/speq
 ```

 SPeQ requires Seqan3 and its respective dependencies.
 FYI this includes a fairly new compiler.
+I have only successfully worked with Seqan3 on Ubuntu 18

 ## Algorithm